-One Christmas, my family came to an agreement that made all of us breathe a sigh in relief: we agreed to stop exchanging gifts.
+One Christmas some years ago, my family came to an agreement that made all of us breathe a huge sigh of relief: we agreed to stop exchanging presents.

 The truth is, we were headed in that direction anyway.
 It was getting kind of ludicrous – my brother and I would just ask each other, “what do you want for Christmas?” and order it online for each other.
 Same with my parents.
 This minimized hassles and guaranteed we’d like our gifts, but there was no surprise, and really no point in it.